Saklehir/ShinyApps/README.md

 ---

-*You can run the apps by either downloading the app.R file on your devide and by without downloading the app.R file.*
+*You can run the apps by either downloading the app.R file on your device and by without downloading the app.R file.*

 ## Run on your device with installation ##